donkodimov/crypto-roc/README.md

 4. Open the web:

-Use your bowser to visit the app on `localhost:8501`
+Use your browser to visit the app on `localhost:8501`